stashed/postgres/docs/postgres.md

 sample-postgres-backup-1560350521   sample-postgres-backup   Succeeded   5m45s
 ```

 We can see above that the backup session has succeeded.
-Now, we will verify that the backed up data has been stored in the backend.
+Now, we are going to verify that the backed up data has been stored in the backend.

 **Verify Backup:**

-Once a backup is complete, Stash will update the respective `Repository` crd to reflect the backup.
+Once a backup is complete, Stash will update the respective `Repository` crd to reflect the backup completion.
 Check that the repository `gcs-repo` has been updated by the following command,

 ```console
 $ kubectl get repository -n demo gcs-repo